-Product defect

-What breaches of duties or other theories can be used to establish product defect?
+Product defect What breaches of duties or other theories can be used to establish product defect?

-In accordance with the Consumer Code, a product is defective 'when it does not provide the safety a person can reasonably expect, taking into account all circumstances' or, in the case of manufacturing defects, when it does not provide the safety normally provided by other category specimens.
-In assessing this standard, various factors are considered, including the manner in which the product was distributed and marketed; its clear features; the instructions and warnings provided; the reasonably foreseeable use of the product; and the time the product was put on the market.
+In accordance with the Consumer Code, a product is defective when it does not provide the safety a person can reasonably expect, taking into account all circumstances or, in the case of manufacturing defects, when it does not provide the safety normally provided by other category specimens.
+In assessing this standard, various factors are considered, including: the manner in which the product was distributed and marketed; its clear features; the instructions and warnings provided; the reasonably foreseeable use of the product; and the time the product was put on the market.

 Consumers' safety expectations are evaluated on the basis of a series of objective parameters, including price, technical rules (mandatory standards that the manufacturer or producer must comply with), any trial, test and present state of technical and scientific knowledge available at the date of distribution of the product.
 Finally, the reasonable use of the product is evaluated not in abstract terms but rather in relation to the users to whom the product is destined (such as the foreseeable use of a toy for children).
+To assess the safety of a product for this purpose, reference must now also be made to the General Product Safety Regulation (GPSR) (Regulation (EU) 2023/988), which entered into force on 12 June 2023.